Dear Parishioners and Friends,

-They will be fogging the church every three weeks.
+They will be fogging the church every two weeks.
 This is an excellent system.
-The disinfection process lasts for three weeks.
+The disinfection process lasts for two weeks.
 He has been hired to disinfect many medical buildings.

-Delco Cleaners and his staff will come in and check with an ultraviolet light periodically within the 3-week period.
-This equipment will make sure that everything is safe during this three-week period.
+Delco Cleaners and his staff will come in and check with an ultraviolet light periodically within the 2-week period.
+This equipment will make sure that everything is safe during this two-week period.